-Unlike an advance directive and healthcare power of attorney, a DNR order is not a document everyone needs.
-Make a prehospital DNR order only if you don’t want CPR or other extraordinary measures used on you if you collapse at home or in public.
+Unlike an advance directive (or living will and health care power of attorney), a DNR order is not a document everyone needs.
+Make a prehospital DNR order only if you don't want CPR or other extraordinary measures used on you if you collapse at home or in public.

 You can revoke a DNR order at any time.

 A prehospital DNR order is generally a simple, one-page document; you don't need a lawyer to prepare it.
 You do, however, need to talk to your physician, who will sign your DNR.
 In some states, adult witnesses or a notary public must also watch you sign the order.

 Many states have their own forms; in others, the form can be written out.
 Your doctor should be able to provide the paperwork.
 You can find many states' forms (Illinois, New York, and Texas, for example) online at the state health department's website.

 Be sure to follow whatever rules your state imposes—for example, in Florida, a DNR must be printed out on yellow paper.
 If it's not, it's not legally valid and emergency medical services providers don't have to honor it.
 If you move to another state (or spend significant time there), get a DNR order that complies with state law.